linghaosong/ReFloat/README.md

 Step 4.
 To run the GPU baseline and obtain the results

-4.1 To obtain the GPU CG exception time
+4.1 To obtain the GPU CG execution time

 First, edit the script run_gpu.sh to set